-What is Homemade Dividend?
+What is a Homemade Dividend?

-The homemade dividend is the cash flow created by the investor himself by selling a portion of his portfolio.
+Simply put, it is the cash flow created by the investor by selling a portion of his portfolio.
 Investors may have cash flow objectives.
-To meet these objectives, the investor can either get the traditional dividend from the Company or the investor may sell a percentage of his shares/ownership to generate the cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+To meet these objectives, the investor can either get the traditional dividend from the company or sell a percentage of his shares/ownership to generate the cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. .

-This is different from the traditional dividend announced by the Companies.
+It is different from the traditional dividend announced by the Companies.
 A firm has a dividend policyDividend PolicyDividend policy is the policy that the company adopts for paying out the dividends to the company's shareholders, which includes the percentage of the amount at which the dividend is to be paid out to the stockholders and how frequent the company pays the dividend amount., announcing the dividend during or after the financial year ends.
-The basis of the dividend policy is the profit earned by the Company.
-A Company may choose to not pay the dividend and reinvest the profit in the operations of the Company.
-If the Company does not pay a dividend or pays the insufficient dividend the investor may sell a part of the portfolio to generally require the stream of income.
-This is called homemade dividend theory or the dividend irrelevance theory.
+The basis of the dividend policy is the profit earned by the company.
+The company may choose not to pay the dividend and reinvest the profit in the operations.
+If the company does not pay a dividend or an insufficient dividend, the investor may sell a part of the portfolio to generally require the income stream.
+It is called the homemade dividend theory or the dividend irrelevance theory.

 Homemade Dividend Theory (Dividend Irrelevance Theory)

 This theory suggests that the investor is indifferent to the dividend policy of the CompanyDividend Policy Of The CompanyA Dividend Policy is a business strategy that deals with the amount of dividend to be paid & the frequency of payment.
 It has 4 major types, i.e., Regular Dividend, Stable Dividend, Irregular Dividend, & No Dividend Policy. and can sell the shares to generate the required income.
-This is supported by the argument that when a firm declares a dividend the stock price of the Company decreases by the same amount as the dividend after the ex-dividend dateEx-dividend DateAn ex-dividend date is one of the four important dividend dates, usually set one business day before the record date.
+This is supported by the argument that when a firm declares a dividend, the company’s stock price decreases by the same amount as the dividend after the ex-dividend dateEx-dividend DateAn ex-dividend date is one of the four important dividend dates, usually set one business day before the record date.
 It is a deadline; shareholders need to buy the stocks before this date to become eligible for the upcoming dividend payout.
 It is also called the ex-date..
 Thus, it does not make a difference if the investor sells the stock before the dividend is announced or after the ex-dividend date as it neutralizes any financial gains.

-Home Dividend Example #1
+Home Dividend Examples

 Let us consider the following examples:

-- Thus, the investor now will have $ 4000 as dividend and 1000 shares @ $ 396 making his shareholding at $ 396000.
+- Thus, the investor now will have $ 4000 as dividend and 1000 shares @ $ 396, making his shareholding at $ 396000.

-- This is assumed that there are no capital gains taxes, dividend taxes or brokerage.
-However, this scenario will change after we include these charges an investor might not be indifferent to receiving the dividend or generating a homemade dividend.
+- This is assumed that there are no capital gains taxes, dividend taxes, or brokerage.
+However, this scenario will change after we include these charges; an investor might not be indifferent to receiving the dividend or generating a homemade dividend.

-Let us consider another example where a Company has paid the dividend but it is not sufficient for the investor.
+Let us consider another example where a Company has paid the dividend, but it is not sufficient for the investor.

-- Thus, after receiving the dividend Allen will sell 10 shares of the Company @ $ 30 generating $ 300 in the homemade dividend.
+- Thus, after receiving the dividend, Allen will sell 10 shares of the company @ $ 30 generating $ 300 in the homemade dividend.

 Challenges/Disadvantages in Homemade Dividend

 - Selling fractional sharesFractional SharesFractional share refers to just a part of equity stock which doesn't amount to a single stock unit.
 Such shares are acquired after stock splits, merger or acquisition, dividend reinvestments, capital gains and dollar-cost averaging.
 The shareholders cannot sell these stocks in the open market. is not realistic.
 Since the shares are not infinitely divisible, the investor will have to sell shares in a multiple of 1, which means the investor will have no shares to sell after some years.
-Selling 0.5 shares or any fraction as such is not possible in the real world.
+Selling 0.5 shares or any fraction is not possible in the real world.